-INBRE provides biomedical research training opportunities to undergraduate and graduate students in Maine:
+INBRE provides direct biomedical research training opportunities to undergraduate and graduate students in Maine:

 - Short laboratory training courses for undergraduates.